floklimm/shinyTutorial/shinyTutorial.md

 > Any task in this tutorial will be highlighted like this.

-If you should run into problems, there is a fully functional app provided.
+If you should run into problems, we provide a fully functional app in the `shinyOPIG` folder.

 ### My first Shiny app
 Every Shiny app has the same structure: It consists of one 'ui.R' file and a 'server.ui' file.
 (In principle both parts of the program can also be in the same file but it is usually recommended to have them separately to avoid confusion.)

 The `User Interface` (UI) defines a webpage that is shown to the user and is also used by them to give commands or input data to the server.
-The convenient thing about Shiny is that you don't have to code any HTML yourself, rather it provides you with certain tools that you code in R that generate HTML objects that form the UI.
-The downside of this approach is that it limits the customizability.
+One of Shiny's conveniences is that you don't have to code any HTML yourself, rather it provides you with certain tools that you code in R that generate HTML objects that form the UI.
+The downside of this approach is that it limits the customizability. (but you can actually include plain HTML code, if necessary)

-The `Server` defined all the background computations that your program executes.
+The `Server` defines all the background computations that your program executes.
 This can be any type of R commands, which includes external libraries (e.g., BioConductor, Dplyr, ggplot2, ...).
-As you can execute unix commands from R with the `unix` command, one can also call compiled programs.
-The scPPIN-online tool, for example, prepares the data in R, writes a text file, executes a C++ program, and reads the output into R.
+As you can execute unix commands from R with the `system` command, one can also call compiled programs.
+The mentioned scPPIN-online tool, for example, prepares the data in R, writes a text file, executes a C++ program, and reads the output into R.

 Now we will create our first Shiny app: Rstudio allows us to create an example Shiny app under `File > New File > Shiny Web App > ...`.

 > Use R Studio to create a new Shiny app.
-Use a `multiple file app` and name it `shinyOPIG`.
+Use a `multiple file app` and name it `shinyOPIG-MYNAMES`.

 This creates two files (ui.R and server.R).
 The default application is an interactive histogram of the `Old Faithful Geyser` data.

 > Explore the application by executing it by clicking `Run App`.

 The app has a fairly simple structure: The user can specify the number of bins in the histogram with a slider (which is coded in the UI part of the app).
-The SERVER part does the construction of the actual histogram.
+The SERVER part does the construction of the actual histogram, and shows it in the UI.

 ### Loading a more interesting data set

-The 'Old Faithful Geyser Data' is only a placeholder for other data.
-Instead, we have a look at the provided text file `opigAuthorList.txt`.
+The 'Old Faithful Geyser Data' is a placeholder the data we are interested in.Have a look at the provided text file `opigAuthorList.txt`.
 It is a semicolon-separated file with each line being the list of authors of one paper that was written by OPIG in 2019.
 We want to use this data to create a histogram of authorships.

 To load data and count occurrences, we can use the code below: